-(Using this affiliate link helps Catholic Schoolhouse continue it’s mission!)
+(Using this affiliate link helps Catholic Schoolhouse continue its mission!)

-- There are a couple Henry David Thoreau quotes on the CSH History cards already, but one that I really like is “I make myself rich, by making my wants few.”
+- There are a couple of Henry David Thoreau quotes on the CSH History cards already, but one that I really like is “I make myself rich, by making my wants few.”
 Use this quote as a writing subject.
 What does it mean to you?
 Is it true for you?
 Henry David Thoreau was a philosopher (among many other things), so this week allow your students to philosophize on materialism and the place and purpose of material things in our lives.
 How can we be rich by making our wants few?
-(The word “philosophy” comes from the a greek word, which literally means “love of wisdom”.)
+(The word “philosophy” comes from the greek word, which literally means “love of wisdom”.)

 - Check out the Mid-Atlantic States Lapbook!

 - If you have a large US Map (maybe under your clear tablecloth?), have your students use tracing paper to trace the Mid-Atlantic States.
-As they are tracing, have them listen to and sing the song from the Catholic Schoolhouse Year 1 CD!
+As they are tracing, have them listen to and sing the song from the Catholic Schoolhouse Tour 1 CD!

 - How is your quarter collection coming?
 Look at the backs of the Mid-Atlantic state quarter and discuss why each picture was chosen.
 What is significant in the history or character of each state?

 - Did you know Audubon drew all his birds to scale?
 This means that if a goose was 2ft tall in real life, his painting of a goose was 2 feet tall.
 Choose a doll or stuffed animal and draw it to scale this week.
-Use a tape measure to measure the animal or doll’s height and width in various places, match those dimensions on your paper.
+Use a tape measure to measure the animal or doll’s height and width in various places, and match those dimensions on your paper.
 Is it easier or more difficult to draw a picture to scale?
-For the youngest students, they can use a small and simple object, for example a toy building block or tennis ball to draw.
+For the youngest students, they can use a small and simple object, for example, a toy building block or tennis ball to draw.
 They can even use the side of the block to trace it onto the paper- then you know it’s to scale.

 - Watch a cool video and learn about clouds from the NASA Website.

 - Make clouds out of puffy paint for a fun craft activity.
 Mix equal parts of glue and shaving cream.
 Use your fingers or paintbrushes to put some puffy paint clouds on blue construction paper.
-Look in the appendix of the Year 1 Science Book for examples of clouds and challenge your students to make a specific kind of cloud.
+Look in the appendix of the Tour 1 Science Book for examples of clouds and challenge your students to make a specific kind of cloud.